We look forward to welcoming a full class of stellar AFT’22 participants this June!

 What is AFT All About?

-- How individual style affects students and co-workers
+- How one’s style affects students and co-workers

-- College-level sessions with university faculty and expert public school teachers
+- Classes with university professors and top public-school teachers

 - Teaching lessons you prepared to real students each week